SEMTA-Group/FairGenAI/web/README.md

-## Simple server that enforces worst-case fairness
+## Simple GenAI web service that enforces worst-case fairness

 ### A. Limitations

-Currently, we implement "gender fairness" conditional to "poor or economically disabled person".
+Currently, we implement "gender fairness" conditional to "successful business leader".
 Therefore, if the user demands something else, enforcement will not be triggered.
-In addition, when the user explicitly demands a female poor person, then enforcement and counting will not be triggered.
+In addition, when the user explicitly demands a female, then enforcement and counting will not be triggered.

 ### B. Execute the Application